aginies/virt-scenario/README.md

 # User Settings

-User can set some parameter in the /etc/virtscenario.yaml.
+User can set some parameter in the **/etc/virtscenario.yaml**.
 This will override the scenario setting (but will display the recommended setting).

-/etc/virthosts.yaml is used to define an Hypervisors list mostly for secure VM configuration.

 ```yaml
 # WARNING: INCORRET PARAMATERS WILL LEAD TO BAD VM CONFIGURATION